 A common approach to this measurement is to select a current sense amplifier with a wide bandwidth.
-In order to stay above the audible frequency range, modulation frequencies ranging from 20kHz to 30kHz are typically selected.
-Amplifier selection for making in-line current measurements in these PWM-driven applications targets amplifiers with signal bandwidths in the 200kHz to 500kHz range.
+To stay above the audible frequency range, modulation frequencies ranging from 20 kHz to 30 kHz are typically selected.
+Amplifier selection for making in-line current measurements in these PWM-driven applications targets amplifiers with signal bandwidths in the 200-kHz to 500-kHz range.
 The selection of the amplifier was not historically based on actual signal bandwidth which are significantly lower than the PWM signal.
 The higher amplifier bandwidths were selected to allow the output glitch to settle quickly following an input voltage transition.

-Common system-level calibration frequently reduces the reliance on an amplifier's performance at room temperature to provide precise measurement accuracy.
+Common system-level calibration frequently reduces the reliance of the performance on an amplifier at room temperature to provide precise measurement accuracy.
 However, accounting for parameter shifts such as input offset voltage and gain error as the operating temperature varies is more challenging.
 Good temperature compensation schemes are based on characterization of the amplifier’s performance variation over temperature and rely on consistent and repeatable response to external conditions from system to system.
 Improving the capability of the amplifier to remain stable with minimal temperature induced shifts is ideal to reduce the need for complex compensation methods.

-The INA240 features a 25µV maximum input offset voltage and a 0.20% maximum gain error specification at room temperature.
-More importantly for applications requiring temperature stable measurements, the device's input offset voltage drift is 250nV/°C with a 2.5ppm/°C amplifier gain drift.
+The INA240 features a 25-µV maximum input offset voltage and a 0.20% maximum gain error specification at room temperature.
+More importantly for applications requiring temperature stable measurements, the input offset voltage drift of the device is 250 nV/°C with a 2.5 ppm/°C amplifier gain drift.
 Even as the operating temperature varies over the system’s entire temperature range, the measurement accuracy remains consistent.

-The INA253 features all of the performance benefits of INA240 amplifier with the inclusion of integrated shunt.
-The integrated shunt is a low inductive, precision, 2mΩ 0.1% with a temperature drift of <15ppm/°C. The INA253 is the most accurate current sense amplifier that eliminates the error introduced due to shunt and parasitic introduced due to the layout.
+The INA253 and INA254 features all of the performance benefits of INA240 amplifier with the inclusion of integrated shunt.
+The integrated shunt is a low inductive, precision, 2 mΩ with 0.1% tolerance (INA253) or 400 µΩ with 0.5% tolerance (INA254) both have temperature drift of < 15 ppm/°C. The INA253 is the most accurate current sense amplifier that eliminates the error introduced due to shunt and parasitic introduced due to the layout.

 Alternate Device Recommendations

-Depending on the necessary system requirements, there may be additional devices that provide the needed performance and functionality.
-The INA282 is able to measure very precisely large common-mode voltages that do not change as quickly as what typically is seen in PWM driven applications making it ideal for high voltage DC applications.
-The LMP8481 is a bi-directional current sense amplifier used for high common-mode voltages that do not require the amplifier to include ground within the input voltage range.
+Depending on the necessary system requirements, there can be additional devices that provide the needed performance and functionality.
+The INA282 is able to very precisely measure large common-mode voltages that do not change as quickly as what is typically seen in PWM driven applications making the device appropriate for high-voltage DC applications.
+The INA241B is a bidirectional current sense amplifier used for high common-mode voltages that has PWM rejection technology.

 |Device||Optimized Parameter||Performance Trade-Off|